Can I Sue a Home Inspector?

 The inspector might get a lawyer to send you a demand letter to withdraw the suit.
 They might also counter-sue you.
 Do not ignore the lawsuit if they choose to counter-sue you.

 It varies by state if the buyer, seller, or both can sue the inspector for a contract-based lawsuit.
-Different states have different laws on frivolous suits and indemnity claims.
+State laws vary on frivolous suits and indemnity claims.
+Indemnity claims are requests for compensation for losses, often stemming from a contract or insurance policy.

 A Note for Home Buyers Suing a Home Inspector